FriendsOfCake/CakePdf/README.md

 Configuration options:
 * engine: Engine to be used (required), or an array of engine config options
+  * className: Engine class to use
+  * binary: Binary file to use (Only for wkhtmltopdf)
+  * options: Options to pass on to wkhtmltopdf
 * crypto: Crypto engine to be used, or an array of crypto config options
+  * className: Crypto class to use
+  * binary: Binary file to use
 * pageSize: Change the default size, defaults to A4
 * orientation: Change the default orientation, defaults to potrait
 * margin: Array or margins with the keys: bottom, left, right, top and their values